 Aside from that, here are some of our top activities and things to do in Cheung Chau.

 To many locals, Cheung Chau is synonymous is delicious local snacks.
 The island is famous for its mochi (especially the mango mochi), frozen watermelon slices, and fishballs.
-In fact, just stop by any of the numerous vendors and try whatever tickles your fancy.
+Just stop by any of the numerous vendors and try whatever tickles your fancy.

 One of the most striking features of Cheung Chau to anyone who visits the island is the sheer number of restaurants.
 They are everywhere!

 If local seafood is what you seek, a walk along the main promenade road should do it.
-We can’t claim that we’ve tried all the seafood restaurants on Cheung Chau, but we usually prefer to walk down Pak She Praya Road and pick a restaurant there.
-One restaurant that we really liked is call So Bor Kee.
-There is no sign in English, so just trust Google Maps or look at their menu.
+We can’t claim that we’ve tried all the seafood restaurants in Cheung Chau, but we usually prefer to walk down Pak She Praya Road and pick a restaurant there.

 If you want something less local, there are a few other restaurants that we can recommend: